 And then, as I reach my old familiar minivan, the one that I drove so casually to the mammogram that day, the one that carried me as a passenger to and from surgeries and chemotherapy and a whole year of treatment afterwards, the one in which I drove carpool while bald, and often wept bitterly while alone, I have to slow down.
 I cannot breathe.
 I am gasping, sobbing, I have begun to weep.

 I feel protective, motherly even, about the girl who sat in the waiting room that day, a good girl following doctor’s orders, awaiting the results of her first mammogram.
 She does not seem like a grown-up me as I think of it now, but a childlike version of myself, an innocent who does not see the danger ahead.
 I want to wave my arms and shout to her to protect her, to warn her, so that she can at least have her guard up.
-I can see how her world is about to be rocked, in small ways, and then larger and larger ones, and how she will be changed along the way.
+I can see how her world is about to be rocked: in small ways, and then larger and larger ones, and how she will be changed along the way.
 I can see things she won’t even realize for a long time, and I am just so sorry and sad, grieving in reverse, for all she’s going to go through.
-For her, for that girl that I once was, for the ways she tried to be smart and brave and make everyone proud along the way, for her my heart breaks.
+For her, for the girl that I once was, for the ways she tried to be smart and brave and make everyone proud along the way, for her my heart breaks.
 For her, I cry the whole way home.

 This is how it is, in the post-cancer galaxy.
 People tell you that you will forget, one day, for a little while, about cancer, but you know that can’t possibly be true.
 It is impossible to imagine that you could forget about cancer for an hour, much less an entire day.
 Not everybody even gets the chance to ever again live without cancer, and that turns out to have nothing to do with how good a job we are doing, and everything to do with the luck of the draw.